Snooker Worlds resumes as normal after protest

 The match between Milkins and Perry will resume at 19:00 on Tuesday, with the second session from 09:30 on Thursday.

-Yorkshire Police said they had arrested a 30-year-old man and a 52-year-old woman on suspicion of criminal damage over the incident, and they remained in custody on Tuesday morning.
+South Yorkshire Police said they had arrested a 25-year-old man and a 52-year-old woman on suspicion of criminal damage over the incident, and they remained in custody on Tuesday morning.

 Just Stop Oil has disrupted a number of sporting events, with some individuals attempting to tie themselves to goalposts during Premier League matches.